SpartanHarshad/SpartanHarshad/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=SpartanHarshad.SpartanHarshad)

-+ 🔭 I'm an Android developer
++ 🔭 I'm an anxious Android developer
 + 🌱 After 7 Months of military-style coding training at [Masai School](https://www.masaischool.com/), now I am thrilled to be at the deployment phase of my new professional journey as an Android Developer.
 + Currentelly working at [LJI](https://www.lji.io/) as Product Engineer.
 + 💬 Ask me about Android development